![]() |

 Food Program (Restaurants & Other Food Facilities)

-Food facilities in the Roanoke City & Alleghany Health District have an inspection frequency based on their priority risk assessment rating.
+The health department employs staff to help ensure the proper handling of food served to the public by working with food service operators to reduce risk factors associated with foodborne illnesses.
 Environmental Health Specialist Seniors (EHSSs) inspect food establishments that include: restaurants, caterers, schools cafeterias, mobile units, seasonal food facilities, child care centers, hospitals, nursing homes, and homes for adults and other institutions, continental breakfast facilities in tourist establishments, summer camps, and temporary food facilities at festivals and other events.
+Our RCAHD staff typically make more than 2000 food service-related inspections each year.

 Food Program